marleypowell/goalie/apps/website/docs/index.md

 -	**Advanced analytics and reporting**: While the application should include basic analytics and reporting features, more advanced features such as data visualization or machine learning-based analytics may not be included.
 -	**User details**: the ability for users to edit their own details may not be included in the minimum viable product, but they will still be able to view their details.

+It is important to note that these features are considered "nice-to-have" and not essential to the core functionality of the application.
+The goal of the minimum viable product is to provide a working prototype that satisfies the essential requirements, while additional features can be added later as time and resources permit.

 ## Context
 ### Exclaimer